 Hybrid sales models also look set to stay.
 McKinsey explain that a hybrid seller is a rep who engages customers through omnichannel media e.g. video, phone, apps, and the occasional in-person visit.
 The question remains for sales leaders is whether their existing teams can adapt to this post-pandemic environment.

-McKinsey state that 64 percent of B2B sales leaders intend to increase the number of hybrid sellers over the next six months, making this model the lead sales role.
+McKinsey state that two thirds of B2B buyers prefer remote human interactions or digital self-service, making this model the lead sales role.
 However, only 23% of B2B sales reps believe they are equally effective selling virtually as they are in a live, onsite setting, according to Gartner.

 Home working looks set to stay too.
 Earlier this year, the ONS announced that nearly half (46.6%) of all those in employment did at least some work at home.
 With that in mind, will buyers even be in the office to take meetings?
 This change in behaviour looks set to make it even more challenging and complicated than ever for B2B companies to prospect and generate new leads.